Covid art x 3

 The COVID-19 pandemic caused roughly 350,000 deaths in the United States before the introduction of vaccines that December.

+Five years later, a series of Springfield-area events will bring moments from the global pandemic back into sharp focus.
 ‘COVID Stories’ will provide both local and universal reflections on how we as a society adjusted when things went viral, literally.

 The stories will be conveyed through voices from a digital archive of COVID-era experiences, an art exhibit, a theatrical reading/performance and a special lecture.
 The works are a collaboration between the University of Illinois Springfield and Southern Illinois University School of Medicine.

-A Month of Events
+A month of storytelling

 5 -7 pm, September 26 – ‘COVID Stories’ Exhibit Opening & Reception19 art